maquinl/Microsoft-Copilot-Experience-pubsec/Instructions/Labs/Task_1_Research_Ideas.md

     - Role Prompting (Persona-based Prompting)
     - Chain of Thought Prompting

-5. Once you are finished researching your new giving campaign idea, save your program idea insights to the Word file you created earlier, titled **Copilot Research.docx**, for use in the next task.
+5. Once you are finished researching your new Giving Campaign idea, save your program idea insights to the Word file you created earlier, titled **Copilot Research.docx**, for use in the next task.

 ## Single-Shot Prompting